kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

 ~~~~

 nonce
-: A random 16-octet value to be echoed by the server in the
-"encrypted_server_name" extension.
+: Nonce being copied from the ESNI parameters generated above.

 dns_name
 : The true SNI DNS name, that is, the HostName value that would have been sent in the